Lara-Fabian-Almeida/Lara-Fabian-Almeida/README.md

-# Hi! 👋 My name is Lara Fábian.
+# Hello! 👋 My name is Lara Fábian.

 ## About me
 - 👩‍🎓 Graduating in Information Systems at UESB.